 Shindo 7 and up - Movement is impossible.
 Heavy damage to buildings.

-It is good to have a survival kit to aid you for several days in case of an earthquake emergency.
+Many hotels and other accommodations will have at least a flashlight, if not a small earthquake survival kit.
 In case evacuation measures are taken, find out where the nearest evacuation spots are so that you are able to receive first aid and earthquake information.

 Typhoons are large tropical storms (much like hurricanes) and usually bring strong winds, rain, and high tides.
 Typhoons often also cause other disasters like flooding and landslides.
 Stay informed with weather watches on the TV or radio, or the Japan Meteorological Agency which provides typhoon information in English.
 As a precaution, move and secure any outdoor objects which may become a hazard, close any home window shutters if available, and watch for flooding in basement floors.